Songpyeon

 This recipe is a very special one, made for a very special occasion in Korean culture.
 It’s rice cake called songpyeon, which Koreans make for Chuseokthe Korean harvest moon festival.
 On that day, Koreans traditionally give thanks for the harvest and make songpyeon with the new rice from that years’ crop.

-Songpyeon is a little sweet, chewy, and nutty, with a subtle pine tree flavor that from steaming the rice cakes in fresh pine needles.
+Songpyeon is a little sweet, chewy, and nutty, with a subtle pine tree flavor from steaming the rice cakes in fresh pine needles.

 For this recipe you’ll need ssalgaru: 쌀가루 (aka mepssalgaru: 멥쌀가루, or short grain rice flour), a special kind of rice flour made from finely milled rice, soaked in water for hours.
 The rice flour is a little wet, so to keep it from spoiling it’s sold frozen in the Korean grocery store.
 Be careful not to buy chapssalgaru (찹쌀가루) which is also sold in the freezer section at a Korean grocery store.
 Chapssalgaru is made from sweet rice (aka glutinous rice) and it won’t work for this recipe.
 If you can’t find ssalgaru you can make your own with my recipe.